The Top 5 Home Repairs You Should Not Do Yourself

 Most of today's homes now have several different appliances that run off gas (e.g. the clothes dryer, oven, and the hot water heater).
-It's not always repair work that causes problems.
+It does not always repair work that causes problems.
 Sometimes you simply move your stove the wrong way and it starts leaking.
-While you may feel as though you could replace a hot water tank, it's best you let the experts do it for you because, like water, if gas can find a way out, it will.
-In fact, each year more than 400 people in the US alone die from gas leaks they didn't even know existed.
+While you may feel as though you could replace a hot water tank, you should let the experts do it for you because, like water, if gas can find a way out, it will.
+Each year more than 400 people in the US alone die from gas leaks they didn't even know existed.

 This should give you a better understanding of what DIY projects you can do yourself, as well as those you should never attempt to do yourself.

 - Garden / Landscaping / Patio — 262

 - Real Estate / Finance — 196

 - Floors / Tile / Hardwood — 115

 - Doors / Garages — 113